Bandung

-The Dutch first established tea plantations around the mountains in the 18th century, and a road was constructed to connect the plantation area to the colonial capital Batavia (180 km to the northwest).
-In the early 20th century, the Dutch inhabitants of Bandung demanded the establishment of a municipality (gemeente), which was granted in 1906, and Bandung gradually developed into a resort city for plantation owners.
-Luxurious hotels, restaurants, cafés, and European boutiques were opened, leading the city to be nicknamed Parijs van Java ("The Paris of Java").
+The Dutch first established tea plantations around the mountains in the 18th century.
+In the early 19th century, a road was constructed to connect the plantation area with Batavia the colonial capital located 180 kilometers (112 miles) to the northwest and to serve as a transport route for the island of Java's defense network.
+In the early 20th century, the Dutch population in Bandung demanded the establishment of a municipal government (gemeente) a request granted in 1906 and the city subsequently developed into an exclusive resort area for Europeans, complete with hotels, cafés, and shops.
+Braga Street evolved into an elite district lined with cafés, restaurants, and boutiques; the abundance of shops selling fashion items from Paris earned the city the nickname Parijs van Java ("The Paris of Java").

 After Indonesia declared independence in 1945, the city experienced ongoing development and urbanization, transforming from an idyllic town into a dense 16,500 people/km^{2} (per square kilometer) metropolitan area with living space for over 8 million people.
 New skyscrapers, high-rise buildings, bridges, and gardens have been constructed.
 Natural resources have been heavily exploited, particularly by conversion of the protected upland area into highland villas and real estate.
 Although the city has encountered many problems (ranging from waste disposal and floods to a complicated traffic system resulting from a lack of road infrastructure), it still attracts large numbers of tourists, weekend sightseers, and migrants from other parts of Indonesia.
-In 2017 the city won a regional environmental sustainability award for having the cleanest air among major cities in ASEAN.
+In 2017, the city won a regional environmental sustainability award for having the cleanest air among major cities in ASEAN.
 The city is also known as a Smart City, leveraging technology to improve government services and social media that alert residents to issues such as floods or traffic jams.
 The city is part of the UNESCO Creative Cities Network, which it joined in 2015.
 Bandung is Indonesia's major technology centre.

-The first Asian-African Conference, the Bandung Conference, was hosted in Bandung by President Sukarno in 1955 and now decennial event.
+The first Asian-African Conference, the Bandung Conference, was hosted in Bandung by President Sukarno in 1955 and is now a decennial event.
 Redevelopment of the existing Husein Sastranegara International Airport (BDO) was completed in 2016.
-The new larger second airport for Greater Bandung Kertajati International Airport (KJT) opened in June 2018, just in time for the 2018 Asian Games.
+The new larger second airport for Greater Bandung Kertajati International Airport (KJT), facilitates the flow of tourists to the city.